What happens next is anyone's guess.

 The assailants used all sorts of weapons -- brass knuckles, guns, knives and chains.
 And when police responded, Swanton said, some bikers turned their weapons on them.

-Restaurant security camera footage showing Sunday's events is now in the hands of investigators, a representative for the Waco Twin Peaks said Wednesday.
-The video shows that "no violence started inside the restaurant," the franchise said.
+Restaurant security camera footage showing Sunday's events is now in the hands of investigators, a spokesperson for the Waco Twin Peaks said in a statement Wednesday.
+The video, the statement said, shows that "no violence started inside the restaurant."

 "What happened inside the restaurant was that people sought safety inside, where they assisted each other and came to the aid of patrons, staff and management," the statement said.